 - i. to take reasonable care for their own health and safety and that of any others who may be affected by their actions or omissions at work and to co-operate with the employer in meeting statutory requirements. - ii. not intentionally or recklessly interfering with or misusing anything provided by the employer in the interests of health and safety at work. - iii. to use equipment in a safe manner and in accordance with instructions and to report any defect in equipment which might compromise its safe use. - iv. to adhere to site rules when working on other employers' premises and not knowingly placing themselves at risk by reporting hazards and deficiencies.

 Fire Marshals

-The Fire Marshals are responsible for ensuring the safe evacuation of the buildings in the event of an emergency.
+The appointed Fire Marshals are responsible for ensuring the safe evacuation of both Francis Crick House and Fora in the event of an emergency.

 First Aiders